 The biggest pests on strawberries are birds and slugs, at least in my experience growing them both in Virginia and New York.
 Here in Virginia, crows were the bane of my existence.
-Each year, my strawberries would develop, and just before they were ready to be picked, the crows would swoop in over night and eat them!
-I solved this problem quite simply with a bird net from Tractor Supply.
-A bird net is a big piece of netting that keeps birds from stealing your fruit but won’t harm them.
-The net just lays over the top of the strawberry bed, and the birds no longer pick my berries before I can.
+Each year, my strawberries would develop, and just before they were ready to be picked, the crows would swoop in overnight and eat them!

 Slugs are another matter entirely.
-In New York, on Long Island where I grew up and gardened, slugs were an awful nuisance on strawberries.
-They’d leave telltale slimy trails and much berries overnight, leaving mushy holes that made the berries inedible.
 To combat slugs, you can use several products found at the garden center.
-One that I like because it is organic and won’t harm wildlife or pets is diotomaceous earth.
+One that I like because it is organic and won’t harm wildlife or pets is diatomaceous earth.
 It’s sold in a shaker can and looks like a powder.
-It is actually powdered rock, with tiny fossilized diotoms (sea creatures) inside.
-The powdered rock and shells cuts the squishy slug bodies when they slither over it, but won’t hurt people, pets or wildlife who touch it.
+It is actually powdered rock, with tiny fossilized diatoms (sea creatures) inside.
+The powdered rock and shells cut the squishy slug bodies when they slither over it, but won’t hurt people, pets or wildlife who touch it.
 Very useful organic product to have around the garden for soft-bodied insects like slugs.

 Salt sprinkled on slugs kills them on sight, but most of the time they hide during the heat of the day and come out to feast and play at night.
 Beer traps are also useful, but I hate to waste beer, so I don’t bother with them.
-A beer trap is simply a small puddle of beer in a n old pie plate set in the garden, or an almost empty beer bottle tipped on its side with a little bit of beer left at the bottom.
-As much as I hate slugs, they know a good thing when they see it, because they’ll crawl right in there to sip at the beer and then drown themselves.
+A beer trap is simply a small puddle of beer in an old pie plate set in the garden, or an almost empty beer bottle tipped on its side with a little bit of beer left at the bottom.
+As much as I hate slugs, they know a good thing when they see it because they’ll crawl right in there to sip at the beer and then drown themselves.
 I guess they die happy.
-It doesn’t matter what kind of beer you use, so you can get the cheapo stuff and use that, but then of course you have to dispose of the beer, the container or bottle, and the slugs afterwards.
-I’ll stick to diotamaceous earth.

 Pick strawberries when the berry is evenly ripe all around, a nice ruby color.
 Although supermarket berries are often pale on one side you’ll find that homegrown strawberries taste the best when they pull easily and softly from the plant stem.
 Refrigerate extras or freeze for use in smoothies and recipes later.